AltropInc/alt/doc/script/OutputFormatting.md

 +0000010 +0000000 -0000010
 +1000000000
 ```
 For non-decimal integer formats, if `iwidth` is not given or is zero, and `ipad` value is 1, leading zeros will be padded to show all bits of the given integer value.
-For instance, if the integer value is a 32-bit integer and hecadecimal format is used, leading zeros will be padded to generate a sequence of 8 hecadecimal digits to show all bytes of the value; and if binary format is used, leading zeros will be padded to generate a sequence of 32 binary digits to show all bits of the value.
+For instance, if the integer value is a 32-bit integer and hexadecimal format is used, leading zeros will be padded to generate a sequence of 8 hexadecimal digits to show all bytes of the value; and if binary format is used, leading zeros will be padded to generate a sequence of 32 binary digits to show all bits of the value.
 If  `iwidth` is not given, leading zeros (when `ipad` value is 1) or spaces (when otherwise) will be padded to the given width (the base indicator characters, if any, are not counted in the given width).
 ```altro
 print([ibase=hex], 192, "        ⭠ default hexadecimal format\n");
 print([hex, ipad=1], 192, " ⭠ padding with leading 0s to show all bytes of a 32-bit int (8 hexadecimal digits)\n");